By the end of this section, you will be able to:

 Controversial legislation like the Religious Freedom Restoration Act is only one of the many environmental factors that can make or break a governor’s reputation and popularity.
 Other challenges and crises that may face governors include severe weather, terrorist attacks, immigration challenges, and budget shortfalls.

-If severe winter weather is forecasted or in the event of civil unrest, governors also have the power to call upon the National Guard to assist residents and first responders or aid in storm recovery (Figure 14.11).
-When governors declare a state of emergency, National Guard troops can be activated to go into local areas and assist with emergency efforts in whatever capacity they are needed.48 In 2015, many governors in the New England region called press conferences, worked with snow-removal crews and local government officials, set up emergency shelters, and activated travel bans or curfews in the face of crippling snowstorms.49 When winter storms fail to bring predicted levels of snow, however, politicians can be left to field criticism that they instigated unnecessary panic.50 Governors feel the weight of their decisions as they try to balance the political risks of overreacting and the human costs of letting the state be caught unprepared for these and other major natural disasters.
+If severe winter weather is forecasted or in the event of civil unrest, governors also have the power to call upon the National Guard to assist residents and first responders or aid in storm recovery (Figure 14.12).
+When governors declare a state of emergency, National Guard troops can be activated to go into local areas and assist with emergency efforts in whatever capacity they are needed.52 In 2015, many governors in the New England region called press conferences, worked with snow-removal crews and local government officials, set up emergency shelters, and activated travel bans or curfews in the face of crippling snowstorms.53 When winter storms fail to bring predicted levels of snow, however, politicians can be left to field criticism that they instigated unnecessary panic.54 However, it is a potential catch-22 because if storms end up worse than expected, elected leaders get hammered.
+For example, a lengthy freeze in south Texas, where even one winter day below freezing is highly unusual, led to a tragic disaster when electrical capacity failed, water pipes froze, and supplies of drinking water were deemed unsafe.
+A total of 111 people died during the episode and the Texas power grid was within minutes of a total collapse; government officials mandated blackouts, even as people experienced below freezing temperatures.55 Governors feel the weight of their decisions as they try to balance the political risks of overreacting and the human costs of letting the state be caught unprepared for these and other major natural disasters.
 As the chief spokesperson, they take all the blame or all the credit for their actions.
 With that said, it is important to note that presidents can enlist the National Guard for federal service as well.

 Governors also have the power to spare or enhance the lives of individuals convicted of crimes in their state.
 Although they may choose to exercise this formal power only during the closing days of their term, if at all, most governors have the authority to grant pardons just as U.S. presidents do.
-A pardon absolves someone of blame for a crime and can secure his or her release from prison.
-Governors can also commute sentences, reducing the time an individual must serve,51 if there are doubts about the person’s guilt, concerns about his or her mental health, or reason to feel the punishment was inappropriately harsh.
-In the past ten years, the governors of New Jersey and Illinois have commuted the sentences of all inmates on death row before repealing the death penalty in their states.52
+A pardon absolves someone of blame for a crime and can secure their release from prison.
+Governors can also commute sentences, reducing the time an individual must serve,56 if there are doubts about the person’s guilt, concerns about mental health, or reason to feel the punishment was inappropriately harsh.
+In the past ten years, the governors of New Jersey and Illinois have commuted the sentences of all inmates on death row before repealing the death penalty in their states.57

 THE FUNCTIONS OF STATE LEGISLATURES